hussein88al88amouri/theme-academic-cv/content/authors/helamouri/_index.md

 highlight_name: true
 ---

-I am currently a fellow researcher working on active learning for constraints propsition to facilitate incremental and constrained clustering applied for remote sensing and time series data.
-This work is an extension of the work done during the three year Ph.D. which introduced the model called Constrained DTW Preserving Shapelets (CDPS) and Shapelet Cluster Explanation (SCE).
-The goal of the current work is to try and laverage SCE and CDPS to propose constraints in active manner.
+I am currently a fellow researcher working on active learning for constrained proposition to facilitate incremental and constrained clustering applied to remote sensing and time series data.
+This work extends the research conducted during my three-year Ph.D., which introduced the model called Constrained DTW Preserving Shapelets (CDPS) and Shapelet Cluster Explanation (SCE).
+The objective of the current work is to leverage SCE and CDPS to propose constraints actively.